Contract Review & Project Planning

 If a dispute is already underway, the first 30 to 60 days are usually the most consequential.
 Preserve every email, text, and project photograph.
 Document on-site conditions before any repairs are made.
 Do not sign change orders, lien waivers, or settlement agreements under pressure.
 And do not stop performing under the contract — or pay disputed invoices in full — without first understanding how those actions affect your legal position.

 If you are negotiating a new construction contract, reviewing a builder-provided form, or trying to figure out where you stand on a project that has already gone sideways, we can help.
-Reach out to schedule a free initial consultation.
+Consultations are free, confidential, and carry no obligation.
+Call us at (303) 276-2647 or schedule a consultation online.

 Have Questions About Your Case?